kelveden/streamfire/README.md

     }

  * The `domain` is just the subdomain of `campfirenow.com` you use for your rooms - e.g. `mydomain.campfirenow.com`.
- * The `alertOn` field is a list of pieces of text to match on in each room.
+ * The `alertOn` field is a list of text fragments to match against messages in each room.
 (Each text fragment is treated as a case-insensitive regular expression internally; so feel free to use regular expressions.)
 When a match occurs the body of the matching message will be sent as a notification to the underlying OS.
-(This is done simply by pushing the message via [node-growl](https://github.com/visionmedia/node-growl) so see the documentation for that if you are not getting alerts.)
+(This is done by pushing the message via [node-growl](https://github.com/visionmedia/node-growl) so see the documentation for that if you are not getting alerts.)
  * The `rooms` field allows specification of room aliases so that you can enter the alias rather than the room id at the command line
  (e.g. `streamfire join myroom` instead of `streamfire join 1234`.)